 Vendor Code of Conduct

-Navitus Health Solutions is committed to full compliance with all applicable laws, regulations and contract requirements.
+Navitus Health Solutions, EpiphanyRx, and Lumicera Health Solutions (collectively “Navitus”) is committed to compliance with all applicable laws, regulations and contract requirements.
 In addition, we hold ourselves to the highest ethical standards on behalf of our clients and members.
 To help ensure we maintain our compliance and ethical standards, we work closely with our vendors and business partners.

-Our vendors and business partners are important to our success and play a critical role in servicing our members, whether directly or indirectly.
+Our vendors are business partners who are important to our success and play a critical role in servicing our members and clients, whether directly or indirectly.
 This Vendor Code of Conduct (Code) is provided to you as an easy way to communicate our expectations as your company fulfills the terms of the contract.
 This Code is a guide and does not include all possible activities.
 Please share with your employees and contact us if you have a question about an activity not included in this Code.

 Gifts and Business Gratuities